protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 ## Circuit Relays

-In some cases, peers might not be publicly reacheable.
+In some cases, peers might not be publicly reachable.
 For example, consider that peer `A` wants to connect to `B`, but peer `B` is behind a firewall that does not allow incoming connections.

 To solve this issue, libp2p provides a protocol called [Circuit Relay v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).
 When a peer is not reachable by other peers, another machine can relay messages for that peer.
 Consider the following diagram: